-Due to economic isolation and internal political instability, 72% of the population live below the poverty line.
+Due to economic isolation and internal political instability, 72% of people in Zimbabwe live below the poverty line.

 Political coercion has become a feature of life in Zimbabwe, leading to the confiscation of land and the threat of violence.
 It is difficult to obtain food, fuel and other necessities and HIV/AIDS has had a significant impact.

-It provides a place of shelter and schooling.
-School fees are a big burden for many families, so often children cannot attend.
-The children from the Houtberg Childcare Centre are able to attend school, with all their equipment and uniform provided, in order to access the skills they will need to care for themselves in later life.
+The centre provides a place of shelter and schooling.
+School fees are a big burden for many families, so often children do not receive an adequate education.
+The children from the Houtberg Childcare Centre are able to attend school, with all their equipment and uniform provided, in order to learn the skills they need to support themselves in later life.

 The 19 children live as a family and learn agricultural skills at the centre, essential if they are to survive in this rural economy.
 Children stay at the centre as long as they need to – some stay only months, because when social workers identify a family connection able to care for them, they move on.
 Some children stay for years.